-- Your server can send notification to your pager. - You can dial-in to your server to perform remote control of Compaq Utilities running at the server.
+- The server can send notification to your pager. - You can dial-in to the server to perform remote control of Compaq utilities running at the server.

 Using a Network Connection

 If you choose to perform remote maintenance over a network, you must have: